 - Minor realignments to link into proposed new outward leg

 - Decommissioning remainder of section

 - Blocking off with earthworks

-- · Planting and landscaping.
+- Planting and landscaping.

 - Due to the nature of the vegetation cover and the need to prevent damage to the existing track, it is likely that any works will need to be carried out by hand - It may be more effective to carry out this work at the same time as construction works on the new outward leg is under way.
+Section 15 should be built first to provide a similar experience.
+Then review the future of Livewires. could be retained as an event/shuttle day track.